Zarif-S/Zarifs_Portfolio/Ship_Engine_Anomaly_Detection/README.md

-# My first mini-project: Detecting the anomalous activity of a ship’s engine! - Unsupervised Anomaly Detection (No Ground Truth)
+# Detecting the anomalous activity of a ship’s engine! - Unsupervised Anomaly Detection (No Ground Truth)

 # Background Context
 This project involves detecting anomalous activity in a ship's engine, which can lead to inefficiencies, safety risks, and downtime in the supply chain.
 The dataset includes six key features (e.g., engine rpm, lubrication oil pressure, fuel pressure) that are monitored to assess engine performance.
 Anomalies make up about 1% to 5% of the data, and detecting them can help prevent costly malfunctions and improve operational efficiency.